Tangible Personal Property (TPP)

 - August: Notices of proposed tax mailed.

 - September: Deadline to file Value Adjustment Board petition.
+(Actual date is specified on TRIM)

 - November: Tax bills sent by Tax Collector.